 - Three years of science, including one year each of a biological and a physical science, all with significant laboratory experience

 - Three years of social science, including one year each of geography and U.S. history

 - 3 years of specified electives.
 Students should have completed 3 years of coursework in at least 2 of the following: world language, world culture or the arts.

 - Two years of a single world language, including non-English native languages and American Sign Language

 The University will evaluate each applicant’s credentials individually and note any deficiencies.
 Students admitted with deficiencies may be required to take additional coursework during their first year of attendance.

 Students failing to meet the above class rank, ACT or preparation requirements may still be considered for admission under the Academic Opportunity-FYE program and should contact the SMSU Office of Admission for further details or criteria.

 SMSU: Where You Belong

 There's a reason that's our slogan.
 SMSU offers a broad-based curriculum with strong education, business and liberal arts programs.
-You can also choose unique majors like agronomy, environmental science or culinology.
+You can also choose unique majors like agronomy, exercise science, environmental science or culinology.
 At SMSU, it's about you.
 A challenging, yet nurturing, academic environment combined with the types of amenities you expect from your college choice.
 Check us out at: http://www.smsu.edu.